Sonallgavali/churn-prediction-app/README.md

 This project predicts whether a bank customer is likely to churn (leave the bank) using a Random Forest Classifier.

-Before finalizing the model, several algorithms were compared:
+Before selecting the final model, several algorithms were compared:

 Logistic Regression
 Support Vector Machine (SVM)
 Random Forest Classifier
 K-Nearest Neighbors (KNN)

-Random Forest was selected due to its highest accuracy, stability, and ability to handle feature interactions.
+Random Forest was chosen for its highest accuracy, stability, and ability to handle feature interactions.

 The model is trained on the full dataset and includes a preprocessing pipeline to handle numeric scaling and categorical encoding, ensuring accurate predictions for new customers.